Alikuyumcu4067/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_03.md

 ---

-## 📌 Step 6: Calculate Denominator
+## 📌 Step 6: Calculate the Denominator

 $$
 (0.2)^2 = 0.04